-The world's first global, digital LGBT film festival is back!
+The world's first global, digital LGBT film festival returned for a third year!

-From 16-26 March 2017, audience in London are enjoying BFI Flare, the lesbian, gay, bisexual and transgender (LGBT) film festival.
-At the same time you, and people all over the world, can watch five films from the festival for free online.
+From 16-26 March 2017, audiences in London enjoyed BFI Flare, the lesbian, gay, bisexual and transgender (LGBT) film festival.
+At the same time you, and people all over the world, watched five films from the festival for free online.

-The five short films selected for 2017 include both drama and documentaries and tell stories of lesbian, gay, bisexual and transgender experiences.
-They range from the tentative steps of first love, through an intimate portrait of an extraordinary family, to an exuberant picture of underground cultural expression.
-They are:
+The five short films selected for 2017 included both drama and documentaries and told stories of lesbian, gay, bisexual and transgender experiences.
+They ranged from the tentative steps of first love, through an intimate portrait of an extraordinary family, to an exuberant picture of underground cultural expression.
+They were: